 Her parents, entrepreneurs both may have well inspired her early foray into business, but there is little doubt that her drive, ambition and legendary determination played a significant role.

 Eventually, Nadine moved on to work in the family business, expanding her design portfolio to include exhibits, trade show spaces and branded environments.
-Ask her about co-designing and project managing the 30,000 square foot Canada House exhibit in Montreal sometime.
+Ask her about her adventures co-designing and project managing the 30,000-square-foot Canada House exhibit in Montreal sometime.

 After close to a decade working in the family’s design-build business in various roles, Nadine once again started a design-focussed business that led to her co-founding McGill Buckley in 1996.